 To determine the acceleration due to gravity (g) by means of a compound pendulum.

-To determine the radius of gyration about an axis through the center of gravity for the compound pendulum.
+To determine the radius of gyration about an axis through the centre of gravity for the compound pendulum.

 Apparatus and Accessories: